Backwater Adventure Guided Wildlife Tour

 Photo courtesy Backwater Adventure

-The water is wonderfully calm and clear as you steer your own motorboat through narrow mangrove channels spotting herons, marine life and wading shore birds.
-Tours are likely to encounter egrets, white ibis, great blue herons, little blue herons, pelicans, seagulls, sanderlings and rarer species such as roseate spoonbills, glossy ibis, ospreys and bald eagles.
+The water around Marco Island and The Ten Thousand Islands offer an opportunity to encounter egrets, white ibis, great blue herons, little blue herons, pelicans, seagulls, sanderlings, and rarer species such as roseate spoonbills, glossy ibis, ospreys, and bald eagles.
 You may even spot some nesting birds in the spring season.

-Dolphins frequent these warm waters and love to jump and splash in the wake left by the boats – a wonderful way to get close enough to see their smile-like expression.
-Manatees also feed on seagrass in these waters, so check your speed and keep a look out for these slow-moving gentle giants.
-Keep your knowledgeable guide in sight as they will be pointing out things of interest from the lead boat.
+Dolphins and manatees frequent the warm waters.
+Dolphins love to jump and splash in the wake left by the boats – a fantastic way to get close enough to see their smile-like expression.
+Manatees feed on seagrass, so look out for these slow-moving gentle giants.

 MustDo.com | See dolphins and other wildlife on a Backwater Adventure nature tour Marco Island, FL